hudmol/nla_accession_reports/README.md

 To install, just activate the plugin in your config/config.rb file by including an entry such as:

-     # If you have other plugins loaded, just add 'component_report' to
+     # If you have other plugins loaded, just add 'nla_accession_reports' to
      # the list
      AppConfig[:plugins] = ['local', 'other_plugins', 'nla_accession_reports']